-Factoring in three trips to the Eastern Time Zone and three more to the Central Time Zone, the Raiders will travel the second most miles in the NFL this season.
-According to CBS Sports, Oakland travels 31,580 miles in 2016, with four trips over 2,000 miles, not including a November trip to Mexico City.
-The Raiders trail only the Los Angeles Rams in terms of miles traveled in 2016.
-Here is a look at the teams that travel the most in 2016:
+Factoring in three trips to the Eastern Time Zone and three more to the Central Time Zone, the Raiders traveled the second most miles in the NFL this season.
+According to CBS Sports, Oakland traveled 31,580 miles in 2016, with four trips over 2,000 miles, not including a November trip to Mexico City.
+The Raiders trailed only the Los Angeles Rams in terms of miles traveled in 2016.
+Here is a look at the teams that traveled the most in 2016: